Physics-50/Module-2/docs/weak4.md

 + add in any secondary claims and evidence to support them; add any additional context needed to understand evidence for these too
 + consider making an overview figure if your sequence of figures might be difficult to follow

-### A note on using tables

-While most of the time we want to display information in figures that contain images and plots, sometimes a table can be helpful.
-You might want to add a table if:

-1) There is a lot of qualitative information, or the relationship between variables is not important for what you want your reader to take away.

-**AND**

-2) The information you are presenting does not appear elsewhere. **Do not include a table of data that you also plot!**

-If you do include a table in your sequence of figures, please read [this guide to formatting tables](https://people.inf.ethz.ch/markusp/teaching/guides/guide-tables.pdf#page=6){:target="_blank"}.

-Briefly summarized here:

-+ Avoid vertical lines
-+ Avoid “boxing up” cells with many horizontal lines
-    + usually 3 horizontal lines are enough: above the table, below the table, and after the heading row
-+ Avoid double horizontal lines
-+ Add enough space between rows so items don't look cluttered
-+ By default, align each column to its left hand side

 <br>
 <br>